Earth Day is on April 22nd. The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 One way to celebrate Earth Day in West Vancouver is by attending the annual Canadian Federation of University Women West Vancouver event.
 It often features talks by a panel of passionate students.
 Topics include environmental change, fast fashion, food waste and more.

-In 2025 the event is on Tuesday, April 22nd.
-Michelle Sheardown, a CFUW member and director of RegenerateBC, is the featured speaker.
-The event happens at Kiwanis’ Great Hall at 975 21st Street in West Vancouver.
+The event this year was on Tuesday, April 22nd.
+Michelle Sheardown, a CFUW member and director of RegenerateBC, was the featured speaker.
+The event happened at Kiwanis’ Great Hall at 975 21st Street in West Vancouver.

 Click CFUW West Vancouver for more information.